hzoo/hopeinsource.com/season-3/emotional.md

 #### Really Fine Grain Open Source

 [31:47] **Omar**: Yeah.
 I mean, I was complaining earlier about how..
 We talked about this earlier today.
 If you're using an open source library and it doesn't do something that you need, it's really hard to, even if it's totally open source and you have all the freedom to fork it and modify the code.

+> "I have a lot of problems with open source as-is as a solution to this -- I think it's hugely more difficult and takes a lot more willpower to fork a library or send a pull request than to change something in your own code. you really have to go out of your way" - [Omar](https://twitter.com/rsnous/status/1292639339730542593)

 [32:01] **Omar**: It's like still a lot harder than if you're just changing something in your own project.
 I think in some sense, the grain of opensource is too coarse or too big.
 I think I want to play around more with like really fine grain open source.
 That's where it is sort of at the line of code level or the cell level with a spreadsheet.
 And that's the level that you're working with people at.